julienmn/mpv-music-wrapper/cover_selection_spec.md

 1. If Bucket 1 is non-empty:
    - Prefer larger resolution/area within Bucket 1; if sizes are comparable, prefer better scope (use the priority above).
+   - If still tied, use these tie-breakers in order:
+     1. Keyword rank (cover > front > folder).
+     2. Trailing integer in filename (lower wins) if present.
    - If Bucket 1 has only tiny images and Bucket 2 has any non-tiny images, pick the best non-tiny image in Bucket 2; otherwise pick the best in Bucket 1.